USS Louisville (1861): Operational history

 Louisville assisted the Army in the capture of Fort Donelson on the Cumberland River 14 to 16 February 1862.
 From 1 to 5 March, she aided in the occupation of Columbus, Kentucky, the "Gibraltar of the West."
 Departing Cairo, Illinois, 14 March, she served in the capture of Island No. 10 and New Madrid, Missouri, through 7 April, and helped to prevent southern ships from ascending the river.

-In May, Louisville was ordered to Fort Pillow and participated in the Battle of Memphis 6 June.
+In May, Louisville was ordered to Fort Pillow and participated in the First Battle of Memphis 6 June.
 Commanded by Rear Admiral Charles Henry Davis, her squadron captured and sank the Confederate Mississippi flotilla.
 On 15 June, she attacked the upper batteries at Vicksburg, before shifting efforts to the White River, departing Helena, Arkansas, 5 August.
 Escorting Benton and General Bragg (gunboat) to the mouth of the river, she met little resistance.
 In late September 1862 she was transferred to the Navy and assigned a new commanding officer, Lieutenant Commander Richard W. Meade.

 After escorting transport Meteor, disembarking troops at Bledsoe's and Hamblen's landings 21 October, Louisville returned to Helena to join the gunboat fleet, Mississippi Squadron.
 She joined Baron DeKalb, Cincinnati, Lexington, Signal, New Era, Romeo, Rattler, and Glide later in the month on an expedition up the White River in support of Major General William T. Sherman's army.
 Louisville captured the steamer Evansville near Island No. 36 on 1 November.